East Rift Zone Eruption Monday 7/30/18 4:00 PM

-This is a Civil Defense Message for Saturday, May 19 at 2 in the afternoon.
+This is a Civil Defense message for Monday, July 30 at 4:00 in the afternoon.

 Copyright © Volcano Update.
 All rights reserved.